juangardi21/juangardi21/README.md

 ### I'm an Android developer

 Let me show you what are the main projects which I'm working on my free time:
-- 📚 How to load and display data from some local or remote dataset : [Paging3 demo](https://github.com/juangardi21/paging3demo)
+- 📚 How to load and display data from local or remote datasets: [Paging3 demo](https://github.com/juangardi21/paging3demo)
 - 🔐 Another secret project, at least for now, with Jetpack Compose, MVVM, Clean Architecture with modularization and dependency injection.

 ## Skills: